Premier League relegation odds: Why the promoted sides aren’t the only teams at risk

 Sunderland make a statement

-The Black Cats’ first Premier League outing in eight years couldn’t have gone much better.
+The Black Cats’ return to the Premier Leahue could hardly have gone better so far as they fly high in fifth after six games.
 A raucous Stadium of Light witnessed a dominant 3-0 victory over West Ham, with Eliezer Mayenda and Daniel Ballard heading home before Wilson Isidor wrapped things up late on.

 Leeds show their steel